principles of devotion to Mary

 (7) Singing hymns to her or teaching others to sing them.

 sixty or a hundred times, "Hail Mary, Virgin most faithful", so that

-through her intercession with God we may faithfully correspond with his graces throughout
+through her intercession with God we may faithfully correspond with his

-a small one on one's person as an effective protection against the evil one.
+keeping a small one on one's person as an effective protection against

-of churches or houses and on the gates and entrances of towns,
+walls of churches or houses and on the gates and entrances of towns,

 (12) Solemnly giving oneself to her by a special consecration.

-Spirit has inspired saintly souls with other practices of true devotion to the Blessed
+Spirit has inspired saintly souls with other practices of true devotion

-intention of pleasing God alone, seeking union with Jesus, our
+right intention of pleasing God alone, seeking union with Jesus, our

 (2) With attention, avoiding wilful distractions.